Jbleezy/BO2-Reimagined/README.md

 * Throwing the meat onto another player makes them grab the meat
 * Decreased meat powerup time on the ground by half
 * Team holding the meat shown on HUD

+#### Search & Rezurrect
+* Win a round by getting all enemy players down
+* Win 3 rounds to win the game
+* Tie round if both teams die within 5 seconds of eachother
+* Players start each round with at least 10000 points
+* Bleeding out enemy players awards 1000 points to all teammates
+* Amount of players alive on each team shown on HUD
+* Enemies remaining audio and text displays when enemy players down instead of when enemy players bleed out
+* Last player alive audio only plays for the player who is alive instead of every player on the team
+* Audio plays when enemy players bleed out
+* Teams switch spawn points each round
+* Players respawn at initial spawn points

 ### Encounter Pro
 * No Mystery Box